microsoft/code-with-engineering-playbook/agile-development/team-agreements/working-agreements/readme.md

 ## Process Lead

-The process lead is responsible for leading any scrum or agile practices to enable the project to move forward.
+The Process Lead is responsible for leading any scrum or agile practices to enable the project to move forward.

 - Facilitate standup meetings and hold team accountable for attendance and participation.
 - Keep the meeting moving as described in the [Project Standup](../../stand-ups/readme.md) page.